Loading your Cartridge for better listening

 Your Record Reproduction System operates in two energy domains, one mechanical and the other electronic.
 There are two interfaces in the system where transducers do energy conversion from one domain to the other and back.
 The first is your cartridge; the other is your loudspeaker or headphone.
 This paper is about the Cartridge end of the chain of events that gives you music.

 Your cartridge takes mechanical energy from the moving record groove wall converting those mechanical energy variations into an electric copy through the use of a magnetic field.
-This energy transition is a 2-way portal; you can put electricity into the cartridge and the stylus will move.
+This energy transition is a 2-way portal; you move the stylus and electricity comes out or you can put electricity into the cartridge and the stylus will move.
 This whole process, stylus-to-wires, doesn’t work perfectly because there are places that energy gets diverted only to reappear later, time delayed, phase shifted, altered or lost.
-Part of this system, the load on the cartridge (your preamp input), can reflect energy effects back into the stylus.
+Part of this system, the load on the cartridge (your preamp input), can in effect reflect energy effects back into the stylus.
 This loading is in the form of the linear effect of the resistance (R) the cartridge ‘sees’ from the load and the non-linear effect of the capacity (C) the cartridge ‘feels’ from the loading proceeds.
 It all gets very complex and in the end changes the sound or “timbre” of the cartridge.

 Because cartridge makers don’t build preamps and vice-versa .some convention was needed for interfacing compatibly between the two which became a standard loading guideline.
 For Moving Magnet (MM) it is 47 kOhms with about 200-300 pf in parallel, for Moving Coil (MC) it is 100 ohms.